serokell/blog-posts/Introduction to Free Monads/article.md

 The third line corresponds to `pure ()`, but it also outputs the end state.

 Let's summarize what we've learned so far.
-We can take any usual base functor for some monad, and get a `Monad` instance "for free".
+We can take any usual base functor for some monad and get a `Monad` instance "for free".
-There's no free lunch here though, so we need to define the semantics of this monad separately by writing an interpreter (or several if we need to).
+There's no free lunch here, though, so we need to define the semantics of this monad separately by writing an interpreter (or several if we need to).

 ### List as a free monad